 We attempt to reduce the exposure of our MSRs to voluntary prepayments through the structuring of recapture agreements with Aurora's subservicers.
 In June 2016, Aurora entered into a joint marketing recapture agreement with Freedom Mortgage.
 Pursuant to this agreement, Freedom Mortgage attempts to refinance certain mortgage loans underlying Aurora's portfolio of MSRs being subserviced by Freedom Mortgage as directed by Aurora.
 If a loan is refinanced, Aurora will pay Freedom Mortgage a fee for its origination services.
 Freedom Mortgage will be entitled to sell the loan for its own benefit and will transfer the related MSR to Aurora.
 The agreement had an initial term of one year, subject to automatic renewals of one year each.
-This agreement will terminate upon the termination of the subservicing agreement with Freedom Mortgage.
-During the three-month period ended March 31, 2019, MSRs on 15 loans with an aggregate UPB of approximately \$3.4 million had been received from Freedom Mortgage which generated approximately \$4,200 in fees due to Freedom Mortgage which generated approximately \$21.5 million had been received from Freedom Mortgage.
+This agreement continues in effect since the termination of the subservicing agreement was not, and now will not be, completed by the transfer of the Ginnie Mae MSRs to another subservicer.
+During the three-month period ended June 30, 2019, MSRs on 4 loans with an aggregate UPB of approximately \$1.0 million had been received from Freedom Mortgage which generated approximately \$1,000 in fees due to Freedom Mortgage.
+During the six-month period ended June 30, 2019, MSRs on 19 loans with an aggregate UPB of approximately \$4.4 million had been received from Freedom Mortgage which generated approximately \$5,200 in fees due to Freedom Mortgage.